 What happens if I no longer meet the eligibility criteria?

-If your family no longer meets the eligibility criteria, your child will not immediately lose their childcare place for the extended entitlement, as there will be a grace period to give you the opportunity to regain employment.
+If your family no longer meets the eligibility criteria, your child will not immediately lose their childcare place for the extended entitlement.
+There will be a grace period to give you the opportunity to get new employment.
 If circumstances change during the grace period, you can reapply again and if eligible your child can continue to receive the extended hours.

 The grace period dates can be found below: